yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_3/policy.md

 - If a virtual card is already active for a user, the system should not allow another card to be issued for the same user.

-- Invoices that are marked as paid or cancelled should not be modified again.
+- Invoices that are marked as paid should not be modified again.
 The system must block any further edits or attempts to re-pay these invoices.

 - Contracts that are ended or terminated should not be reactivated or extended under any condition.